ryardley/reduxor/README.md

 Isomorphic React starting package cause the rest of them suck and I wanted to make my own.

 ### Primary Goals
-* Clearly defined easy to follow file structure.
+* Pay careful attention to create a clearly defined easy to follow file structure.
 * Isomorphicize as much as practical.
 * Plays nicely as a 12 Factor app. http://12factor.net/
 * Avoid unnecessary global dependencies especially for deployment. _(ie. favour using local .bin, avoid gulp)_